howeverloveu789/mirami-public/README.md

 # MIRAMI
-> First to clarity wins.
+> Upgrade how you decide.

 MIRAMI is a behavioral decision scanner.
-It identifies what is structurally wrong with how you make choices — and prescribes a move.

-Not a personality test.
-Not self-knowledge.
-A diagnostic engine.
+It identifies exactly where your decision system is breaking — and gives you one move to fix it.

+No thinking required.
+No coaching.
+No personality test.
+A diagnostic engine that tells you what's blocking your next move.

 ---

 ## What it does

 22 behavioral questions.
+15 minutes.
+One verdict.

-One structural scan.
-The engine maps your decision pattern across three behavioral axes, identifies which axis is failing, and names the structural fault.
+The engine maps your decision pattern, identifies the structural fault, and prescribes the exit.
+The output reflects your specific answers — not a template.

-The scoring logic is deterministic.
 The black box is intentional.
+The scoring logic is not exposed.

 ---